NoComplyDev/CRTAP/README.md

 ### Age of Umbra

-- Subtitles were never transcribed for the following episodes and are therefore not included:
+- Subtitles were never uploaded to YouTube for the following episodes and are therefore currently not included:

   - S02E004 'Call of the Wild Hearts'
 <br/>